 What is a rattlesnake vaccine?

-The Cortalus Atrox Toxoid, or “rattlesnake vaccine,” provides dogs with protection against and reduces the symptoms associated with rattlesnake bites.
-Importantly, though, it does not mean veterinary care is not required.
-Rattlesnake bites are extremely serious, and dogs can easily die from them, so you should always see a veterinarian immediately if your dog gets or you suspect a venomous snake bit.
-The vaccine works by helping to defend dogs against some of the dangerous effects of a rattlesnake bite, meaning it gives you more time and better odds of your dog fully recovering.
+Importantly, though, it does not mean veterinary care is not required after a snake bite, and it does not protect against all snake bites.
+Rattlesnake bites are extremely serious, and dogs can easily die from them, so you should always see a veterinarian immediately if your dog gets or you suspect a venomous snake bite.

 Does my dog need the rattlesnake vaccine?